 Here's a summary of my key findings ...

 What has worked well:

-- Facilitator keeping conversation focused and not allowing one person to take up too much time.
+- During love calls the facilitator keeping conversation focused and not allowing one person to take up too much time.

 - Having an accountability buddy.

 - Members being clear on the agenda for each meeting.

 What hasn’t worked well:

 - Group is too big which means the call takes longer and it's harder to receive individual help.